Nof HaGalil: Development plans

 In 2021, seven housing projects were under construction in Nof HaGalil.
-Construction has begun on the Nof HaGalil-Haifa light rail line, with 7 stations planned throughout the city.
+Construction has begun on the Haifa–Nazareth Light Rail which will pass through Nof HaGalil, with 7 stations planned throughout the city.
 The development of a large municipal park is nearing completion.
 It includes a petting zoo, an ecological lake, a planetarium, an astronomical observatory, a skating rink, an extreme zip-line course, a musical park, a botanical garden, and an amphitheater.
 A new government complex is also under construction and there are plans for the expansion of three commercial centers and a hi-tech park.

-It has been reported that while the city's Arab population grew in recent years, the municipality has refused to allow the building of any churches, mosques or Arabic-speaking schools.
+According to [reliable sources], although the city's Arab population has increased in recent years, the municipality has not approved the construction of churches, mosques, or public Arabic-speaking schools.

 Demographics

 According to CBS, in 2014 the ethnic and religious makeup of the city was 64.4% Jewish and other non-Arabs and 21.6% Arab (7.2% Muslim and 14.4% Christian).
 In the 1990s, Nazareth Illit was the fastest developing city in the country with a growth rate of nearly 70 percent.
 Newcomers included new immigrants from the former Soviet Union and South America, as well as young couples.
 In 2012, Arabs accounted for 17 percent of the city's 40,000 residents.
+In 2022, 51.7% of the population was Jewish, 19.8% was Christian, 12.4% was Muslim and 16.1% was counted as other.